 There’s no grass or even sand just rocks, bigger rocks, spinifex and bush with clearings around the pins or holes.

 Where To Stay

-The track into the Caravan Park http://www.portsmithcaravanpark.com.au at Port Smith is a tad corrugated and sandy in places especially on the banks of the tracks which in places is right on two caravans wide.
-Different vehicles will have to track at different paces however all should get in with out issue.
+The track into the Caravan Park http://www.portsmithcaravanpark.com.au at Port Smith is a tad corrugated and sandy in places, especially on the banks of the tracks which in places are right on two caravans wide.
+Different vehicles will have to track at different paces however all should get in without issue.

-There are 100 powered sites which easily accommodate large vans, fifth wheelers, boat trailers and RV’s there are several drive through sites the streets or roads are are wide.
+There are 100 powered sites which easily accommodate large vans, fifth wheelers, boat trailers and RVs there are several drive-through sites the streets or roads are wide.

 There is plenty of shade in most parts of the park, although it is pretty dusty.
 Horses for courses however water is scarce and has to be pumped a fair distance personally I’ll take shade over grass nearly every time, especially in the north, the only real grass is in the unpowered camping area.